mcolebrook/freeling/README.md

-# Install and compile FreeLing 3.1 source code in Ubuntu 14.04.2 Desktop LTS (32 bits)
+# Install and compile FreeLing 3.1 source code in Ubuntu 14.04.2 Desktop LTS (32 bits) to use it with Java
 [FreeLing] (http://nlp.lsi.upc.edu/freeling) is an open source language analysis tool suite.
 These installation guide is based both on the official FreeLing [source installation manual] (http://nlp.lsi.upc.edu/freeling/doc/userman/html/node12.html) and on my personal experience.

 ## Run "Software Updater"